ayelrod/Social-Media-to-Inform-Family-Caregiving-Research/README.md

 ```

 #### Options
-There are some variables at the top of each spider that can be configured to change the behavior of the web scrapers.
-To configure the settings, open up the file containing the spider of interest.
-These spiders can be found in the ./web_scraping/web_scraping/spiders directory.
-Once the spider is open, you will see these variable at the top of the class definition:
+Some variables can be modified to fit your purposes.
+These can be found at the bottom of '''reddit_scraper.py''':

 - **collection**: The name of the MongoDB collection to send the data to. *This needs to be configured to match your database information*
 - **after_date**: The starting date to scrape posts